Architecture of Aarhus: Baroque and Rococo

+Møllestien with a preserved 1700s housing environment.

 In the Danish provincial cities there are few major Baroque or Rococo works and in a Danish context Aarhus remained a mid-sized town up to the late 18th century and few large structures were built.
 Baroque and Rococo are mostly expressed in decorative details or interior design.
 Moesgård Manor was built in its present form in 1776-78 and appears mostly Neoclassical in style but it also has some Baroque features which show the transitional period during which it was built.
 Rococo in Denmark lasted for a relatively short period between 1740 and the 1770s and is mainly expressed in details such as doors, windows and interior design.
 Badstuegade 1 is a former warehouse but is the clearest example of Rococo in the exterior of a building in Aarhus.

 The "white building" for Cathedral School from 1763 was initially built in a Classical style with Baroque style elements although it has since been substantially altered.
 The merchant class remained wealthy through the 18th century and this was reflected in their houses.
 Vestergade 58 from 1700 is a timber-framed four-winged merchant's house with a large interior courtyard typical for the period.
 On the other end of the social scale the most common form of living was lejeboder (Lit.
 Rental booths), very small houses.
 The only preserved example is Ridderstræde 4 but the small street Møllestien is a reasonable approximation of the types and sizes of houses the lower classes lived in at the time.